Pyramid Lake Paiute Tribe - Nixon and Sutcliffe

-A FINAL NOTE TO TRAVELERSPLEASE drive the posted speed limit, and keep an appropriate distance between you and the car in front of you, while traveling throughout the reservation.
-Please also SLOW DOWN (speed limit is 25mph) on your way through Wadsworth, Nixon, and Sutcliffe, while being cautious and mindful of children at-play and considerate of the townspeople that are trying to access their homes, businesses, tribal services, or crossing the road.
-Finally, throughout this last stretch of your journey to Burning Man, please keep a steady hand on the wheel and a careful eye out ahead for wandering cows, horses, jackrabbits, and other creatures along the road, as this is wide-open country.
+A FINAL NOTE TO TRAVELERSDRIVE THE POSTED SPEED LIMIT and keep an appropriate distance between you and the car in front of you while traveling throughout Tribe lands.
+Please also SLOW DOWN (speed limit is 25mph) on your way through Wadsworth, Nixon and Sutcliffe, while being cautious and mindful of children at-play and considerate of the townspeople that are trying to access their homes, businesses, tribal services, or crossing the road.
+Finally, throughout this last stretch of your journey to Burning Man, please keep a steady hand on the wheel and a careful eye out ahead for wandering cows, horses, jackrabbits and other creatures along the road, as this is wide-open country.
 AND LEAVE NO TRACE!

 Emergency Contact Numbers